TL;DR (Quick-Answer Box)

-Though French in origin, this classic pear almond tart knows no bounds in terms of its appeal.
-While we appreciate the taste and that’s what prompts us to make it again and again, we also swoon to the sleek elongated lines of the tart.
-[Editor’s Note: The only trick to recreating them at home is not everyone has a 13-inch rectangular tart pan like the one shown in the photo above.
-Thankfully this recipe also works quite admirably in a good old 9-inch round tart pan.]
-Sometimes the pears are simply halved, but it looks more attractive if they are sliced.–Laura Washburn
+Though French in origin, this classic pear frangipane tart knows no bounds in terms of its appeal.
+While I appreciate the taste, and that’s what prompts us to make it again and again, my guests also swoon over the sleek, elongated lines of the tart.

 Select firm, ripe pears that will stand up to baking.
 Bosc or Anjou would work well here.